CMMC

 Paragraph (b)(2)(ii)(D) of DFARS 252.204-7012 requires that any cloud computing service used to store, process, or transmit Covered Defense Information meet security requirements equivalent to FedRAMP Moderate baseline.
 The requirement applies whether the cloud service is provided by the prime contractor, a subcontractor, or a third-party service the contractor uses to deliver on the contract.

 FedRAMP Moderate equivalency is more demanding than it sounds.
-The cloud service provider must implement the controls equivalent to the FedRAMP Moderate baseline (325 controls from NIST SP 800-53 Revision 5), and the contractor must obtain documentation supporting the equivalency.
+The cloud service provider must implement the controls equivalent to the FedRAMP Moderate Rev 5 baseline (approximately 323 controls drawn from NIST SP 800-53 Revision 5 with FedRAMP additions; 325 was the Rev 4 figure and persists in older guidance), and the contractor must obtain documentation supporting the equivalency.
 The cleanest path is to use a cloud service provider with an existing FedRAMP Moderate authorization.
 The harder path is using a non-FedRAMP cloud service and producing equivalency documentation, which requires independent assessment against the same control set the FedRAMP Moderate baseline measures.

 The DoD has issued guidance through DFARS 252.239-7010 and PGI 204.7303 on documenting cloud equivalency.
 The most common DFARS 7012 finding under this paragraph is that the contractor selected a Software-as-a-Service product without verifying FedRAMP Moderate authorization status, then could not produce equivalency documentation when asked.
 The verification step belongs in the procurement workflow, not the audit response workflow.